ian-ruiz21/CoinWatch/READme.md

 *Above is a screenshot of the application's all coins page.*

+## Visit our app
+You can visit our app here: https://coinwatch-26f35a9e73f9.herokuapp.com/

 ## Features

 - **User Authentication:** Sign up, log in, and manage accounts.